learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 The apparent difference between experimental and control groups is -9.82 points.
 But with 50 subjects in each group, how confident can we be that this measured difference is real?
 We can perform what is known as a t-test to evaluate this.

-First we will calculate a t-statistic for 2 sample t-test, followed by calculation of p-value.
+First you will calculate a t-statistic for 2 sample t-test, followed by calculation of p-value.

-We can set up the experimental and control observations below as numpy arrays. let's first import necessary libraries
+You can set up the experimental and control observations below as numpy arrays.
+First, make sure to import necessary libraries

 ```python